 Warburg 20143, 19

-For this reason Eckener – that Warburg had personally known in 1925 and that in those years had become so much a sort of national hero so as to be proposed as President of Germany – could be compared with the men of the Renaissance (Wedepohl 2013): from the man "measure of all things" drawn by Leonardo (see Mnemosyne, Plate B) to the man "who frees himself" from the powers of destiny, i.e. the merchant-entrepreneur capable of governing the 'ship' of Fortune.
-This kind of homo rinascimentalis is portrayed by an allegorical figure in a medal that Warburg inserts in Plate 48: the undertaking of the mathematician, architect (and teacher of fencing) Camillo Agrippa, is embodied in a martial figure that grasps Fortune by its forehead and governs its sails, while the motto proclaims VELIS NOLISVE - "That you want it or not", with a witty linguistic game on the Latin word "velis" ("with veils/you want"; on this pun see in Engramma, Seminario Mnemosyne 2011).
+For this reason, Eckener – whom Warburg had personally met in 1925, and who had in those years become a sort of national hero to the extent that he was proposed as President of Germany – could be compared with men of the Renaissance (Wedepohl 2013): from man, the "measure of all things" drawn by Leonardo (see Mnemosyne, Plate B) to the man "who frees himself" from the powers of destiny, i.e. the merchant-entrepreneur capable of governing the 'ship' of Fortune.
+This kind of homo rinascimentalis is portrayed by an allegorical figure in a medal that Warburg inserts in Plate 48: the undertaking of the mathematician, architect (and teacher of fencing) Camillo Agrippa, is embodied in a martial figure that grasps Fortune by her forelock together with her sails, while the motto proclaims VELIS NOLISVE - "whether you will or no", with a witty linguistic play on the Latin word "velis" ("with veils/you will"; on this pun see in Engramma, Seminario Mnemosyne 2011).

 In this respect, the works of the Milanese humanist, Camillo Agrippa - Trattato di scientia d'arme (1553), Nuove invenzioni sopra il modo di navigare (1595), Dialogo sopra la generatione de venti, baleni, tuoni, fulgori, fiumi, laghi (1584) – combine the practical disciplines of fencing and navigation using diagrams that are mathematical and geometric, and cosmological and astronomical.
 In 1575, Camillo Agrippa also wrote a brief treatise entitled Modo da comporre il moto nella sfera, an instruction manual to create an armillary sphere, a type of portable planetarium, that Warburg certainly had in mind when he was composing Plate C.